Barbarioli/OTSS/README.md

 ### Pipeline

-The subsampler algorithm works in an online fashion by having a pipeline delimiting the piecewise stationary time series, and subsequently choosing the optimal subsample from each piece.
+The pipeline works by simultaneously delimiting the piecewise stationary time series. and subsampling from them an optimal size subsample.
+Multiprocessing is leveraged to ensure scalability.

-Essentially there are two main algorithms working simultaneously:
-Breakpoint detection
-Subsampler

 #### Subsampler